Skip to content Skip to footer navigation

 Heat pump

-- Heat pumps make particularly good sense when you have solar panels on your home – you're powering the hot water system with your own "free" electricity.
+Heat pumps make great sense when you have solar panels on your home – you're powering the hot water system with your own 'free' electricity.

 Electric

-- An electrically heated storage tank system is usually relatively cheap to buy and install, but is usually the most expensive to run, especially if it's on the continuous (full day) rate.
+An electrically heated storage tank system is usually relatively cheap to buy and install, but tends to be the most expensive to run, especially when heating during peak time rates.

 Gas

-- One important consideration is that gas is a fossil fuel, and moves to reduce carbon emissions will probably make gas a less attractive option in the future.
-While it's currently cheaper than grid electricity, it's nowhere near as cheap as your own solar-generated electricity if you have solar panels.
-The long-term future for gas prices is uncertain, but it's expected that gas will become more expensive over time.
+Of course, gas is a fossil fuel and moves to reduce carbon emissions will probably make gas a less attractive option in the future.
+While it's cheaper than grid electricity, it's nowhere near as cheap as your own solar-generated electricity if you have panels.
+The long-term future for gas prices is uncertain, but they are expected to rise over time.

 Solar